-In this blog post we are going to introduce pros and cons of working directly with carriers and freight forwarders to help shippers, BCOs make an informed decision and keep their cargo moving.
+In this blog post, we are going to introduce the pros and cons of working directly with carriers and freight forwarders to help shippers, BCOs make an informed decision and keep their cargo moving.

 We’ve talked about strategies of working directly with carriers and freight forwarders with one of my colleagues at a large FMCG firm some time ago, who said that the company had some serious challenges in their shipping program but they moved like a big ship, internal politics made changes difficult to make.

-He also added, that the core of the challenge was their fully outsourced logistics program and the fact that they did not have neither the expertise nor the infrastructure in-house anymore that could have made changes possible - other than switching the lead logistics service provider out which would have meant huge costs and risks to come with it.
+He also added that the core of the challenge was their fully outsourced logistics program and the fact that they had neither the expertise nor the infrastructure in-house anymore that could have made changes possible - other than switching the lead logistics service provider out which would have meant huge costs and risks to come with it.

 Where to Get the Best Service

-However, just as most of us do not buy enough shoes in a year that would make us able to purchase directly from the shoe factory, VOCCS also have limitations.
+However, just as most of us do not buy enough shoes in a year that would make us able to purchase directly from the shoe factory, VOCCS also has limitations.
 They do not have the resources and they do not want low TEU volume shippers to contact them.
-But they have retailers, just to keep up with our analogy, and these are the Freight Forwarders (3PL) or Non Vessel Operating Common Carriers (NVOCC).
+But they have retailers, just to keep up with our analogy, and these are the Freight Forwarders (3PL) or Non-Vessel Operating Common Carriers (NVOCC).
 These companies do not own their own vessels but rather act as cargo consolidators.
-The main difference between the two is that until a NVOCC legally operates as a carrier by accepting all the responsibilities for the cargo as well as issuing their own bill of lading (B/L) a Freight Forwarder, if it’s not a NVOCC, will act as a intermediary and should be in contact with one NVOCC or VOCC.
+The main difference between the two is that until an NVOCC legally operates as a carrier by accepting all the responsibilities for the cargo as well as issuing their own bill of lading (B/L) a Freight Forwarder if it’s not an NVOCC, will act as an intermediary and should be in contact with one NVOCC or VOCC.